zhiiiyang/zhiiiyang/README.md

 ### Hi there 👋

 My name is Zhi (pronounced as Z).
-After a PhD in biostatistics from USC, I am currently working as a biostatistician at NanoString Technologies in Seattle.
+After receiving a PhD in biostatistics from USC, I am currently working as a biostatistician at NanoString Technologies in Seattle.
 I don't know you found my account but here are some of my favorite repos.

 - :iphone: A Phone [Shiny app](https://github.com/zhiiiyang/OTworkout) to track your workout from GitHub.